philip727/technical-test/README.md

 #  Testing with Postman
 **MAKE SURE YOU HAVE POSTMAN INSTALLED.
 IF NOT, GO HERE:  [Postman Download](https://www.postman.com/downloads/)**.
-Import the **tests.postman_collection.json** from the root directory into Postman, click on a query and press the send button and it will send a request.
+Import the **tests.postman_collection.json** from the root directory into Postman, click on a request and press the send button and it will send a request.

 # Production Readiness
 Setting up for production is as simple as changing the **PRODUCTION** key in the **.env** to 1 and it will use all the production keys rather than the test keys.
 ```dotenv
 PRODUCTION=1 # OR 0
 ```